aredn/documentation/arednGettingStarted/advanced_config.rst

     The Link Quality penalty that is imposed on calculations if a remote node does not respond to a ping request.
 The default value is 5 percent.
 This setting may be helpful for cases when a link would otherwise be marked *active* but the remote node is currently unreachable on the network.

   User Blocked Nodes
     A comma-separated list of MAC addresses which you desire to block from your neighbors list.
 This feature allows you to "blacklist" specific nodes.
-Nodes are blocked by their Wifi MAC address which is typically uppercase with the hex pairs separated by colons.
+RF nodes are blocked by their Wifi MAC address, while DtD nodes are blocked by their LAN MAC address.
+MAC addresses are typically entered as uppercase characters with the hex pairs separated by colons.

+  User Allowed Nodes
+    A comma-separated list of MAC addresses which you always want to allow.
+This feature allows you to "whitelist" specific nodes.
+RF nodes are allowed by their Wifi MAC address, while DtD nodes are allowed by their LAN MAC address.
+MAC addresses are typically entered as uppercase characters with the hex pairs separated by colons.

   .. image:: _images/advConfig-lqm.png
     :alt: Advanced Configuration - Link Quality Manager